 As programs receive vulnerability reports and work on deploying fixes, they need proof that their vulnerabilities have actually been fixed.
-Retesting is a good way to secure the protection of your asset’s data by asking hackers to verify whether a fix has been made.
+Retesting is a good way to secure your asset’s data by asking hackers to verify whether a fix has been made.
 With retesting, you can elect to have hackers retest your vulnerabilities to verify the fixes.
+Hackers focus solely on the original issue during a retest; bypasses are treated as new reports.

 Note: For response programs (VDPs) using HackerOne's triage services, the triage team will retest the vulnerabilities to verify the fixes instead of hackers when a retest is requested.